cBioPortal/cbioportal/docs/Migration-Guide.md

 # Migration Guide

-This page describes various changes deployers will need to make as they deploy newer versions of the portal. -
+This page describes various changes deployers will need to make as they deploy newer versions of the portal.

 ## v5 -> v6
 - `portal.properties` migration needed:
   - `portal.properties` has been renamed to `application.properties`.
 This is the Spring Boot default name
   - `authenticate` values of `googleplus`, `social_auth_google` and `social_auth_microsoft` have been replaced by `optional_oauth2`
     - If you used this property before without authorization (unlikely, only the public cBioPortal instance uses this), add the property `always_show_study_group=PUBLIC` and confirm  that all studies in your database you'd like to be be public have `GROUPS` values set to `PUBLIC`
+- `SAML` changes:
+  - need to generate new keys
+  - You can now use a URL here, instead of metadata XML: `spring.security.saml2.relyingparty.registration.cbio-saml-idp.assertingparty.metadata-uri`

 ## v5.3 -> v5.4